fsaporito/fsaporito/README.md

 🌱 I’m currently learning Go and Rust.

-:bank: In the past I worked as a Software Engineering Consultant in the trading area, with Java, Akka, C++ and Protobuffer over Kafka.
+:bank: In the past I worked as a Software Engineering Consultant in Finance (Trading), with Java, Akka, C++ and Protobuffer over Kafka.

 ## 🔧 Technologies & Tools
 Languages